-The SUNO Police Department makes the Daily Crime and Fire Logs for the most recent 60-day period open to public inspection during regular business hours (typically Monday through Friday, from 8 am to 5 pm, except holidays) at the SUNOPD Headquarters, located in the Maintenance Building.
-Any portion of these crime and fire logs older than 60 days are made available for public inspection within two business days of a request.
-All confirmed fires occurring within or on any oncampus residential facilities will also be included in the Daily Crime and Fire Log.
-The crime and fire log information typically consists of the incident number, crime classification or nature of the fire, date reported, date occurred, general location of crime or fire, and disposition of each reported crime or fire.
+The SUNO Police Department makes the Daily Crime and Fire Logs for the most recent 60-day period open to public inspection during normal business hours (typically Monday through Friday, from 8am to 5pm, except holidays) at the SUNO PD Headquarters, located in the Maintenance Building.
+Any portion of these crime and fire logs that are older than 60 days are made available for public inspection within two business days of a request.
+All confirmed fires occurring within or on any and all on-campus residential facilities will also be included in the Daily Crime and Fire Log.
+The information in the crime and fire log typically includes the incident number, crime classification or nature of the fire, date reported, date occurred, general location of crime or fire, and disposition of each reported crime or fire.
 Faculty, staff, and students are encouraged to review these logs periodically to become more familiar with the types and locations of criminal incidents and fires that may impact the University's campus community.

 Unless the disclosure is prohibited by law or would jeopardize the confidentiality of the victim, newly reported crimes/incidents within the University's Clery geography and updated information regarding previously reported crimes are entered onto the Daily Crime and Fire Log within two business days of when it is reported to the SUNO Police Department.
-It is important to note that SUNOPD has no jurisdiction outside of its identified Clery geography.
+It is important to note that SUNO PD has no jurisdiction outside of its identified Clery geography.